dpla/social-media-proof-of-concept/CAPTURING-HOWTO.md

 - `--behaviorTimeout 6000` This gives Browsertrix a very long time to expand all the comments on the page and save them to the archive (100 minutes).
 Setting this to an arbitrarily large number like this just ensures it can collect whatever there are.
 If there are few comments, it will complete sooner.
 If you rather not wait around for comments, you can reduce this number, and Browsertrix will collect what comments it can in the time given.

 - `--text final-to-warc` This tells Browsertrix to save all the text on the page (including the comments) at the end of the capture process to a file in the archive.

+Browsertrix is also available as a hosted service at [browsertrix.com](https://browsertrix.com/).